arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

-* need to handle all the browser.bookmarks.onXXXXX events?
 * add dotted line to tree view
 * discovery select all feeds
 * maybe add js files for different code elements